udityamerit/Udityamerit/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning and Data Science<br>👯 I’m looking to collaborate on Machine Learning <br>🤝 I’m looking for help with<br>🌱 I’m currently learning Data Science, Machine Learning, Deep Learning and Artificial Intelligence <br>💬 Ask me about<br>⚡ Fun fact
+🔭 I’m currently working on Machine Learning and Data Science<br>👯 I’m looking to collaborate on Machine Learning <br>🤝 I’m looking for help with<br>🌱 I’m currently learning Data Science, Machine Learning, Deep Learning and Artificial Intelligence

 ## 🌐 Socials: